Kevin Kilbane: International career

-While still a youth player at Preston, Kilbane was called up to the England u-18 squad but declined as he had always wished to represent Ireland.
+While still a youth player at Preston, Kilbane was called up to the England u-18 squad, but declined as he had always wished to represent Ireland.
 Kilbane is an Irish citizen since birth, as both his parents are Irish, and he made his international debut against Iceland on 6 September 1997.
 He was chosen as part of Mick McCarthy's squad for the 2002 FIFA World Cup in Japan and South Korea.
 The team did relatively well at the tournament, progressing to the knockout stage.
 They lost to Spain in a penalty shootout when Iker Casillas saved Kilbane and David Connolly's penalties.

 Kilbane scored his first international goal in nearly four years with a magnificent strike against the Czech Republic on 11 October 2006.
 He scored his 8th international goal on 7 September 2010 against Andorra, the first competitive goal for the Republic of Ireland at the new Aviva Stadium.

 Kilbane won his 100th cap against Montenegro on 14 November 2009, and on 2 March 2010, he and Shay Given became the joint most-capped players for the Republic of Ireland, both earning their 103rd caps in a 2-0 friendly defeat to Brazil.
 As of 4 June 2011, Kilbane played his 66th consecutive competitive international game (a run stretching back to 1999); only England's Billy Wright has achieved a longer unbroken run in competitive international football.
 Kilbane was only four games away from equalling Wright's record of 70 consecutive competitive international starts.
-However this run ended after he was not selected for Ireland's crunch UEFA Euro 2012 qualification tie against Slovakia due to a back operation.
+However, this run ended after he was not selected for Ireland's crunch UEFA Euro 2012 qualification tie against Slovakia due to a back operation.
 He never played for Ireland again, and announced his retirement as a footballer in December 2012.

 Media career

 Kilbane obtained a degree in Professional Sports Writing and Broadcasting at Staffordshire University.
 Kilbane was enlisted by RTÉ Sport for their squad of pundits ahead of the 2010 FIFA World Cup in South Africa.

-From 2012 he has been a studio analyst for UEFA Champions League and UEFA Europa League coverage on TV3 and 3e in Ireland, and is also a regular on Setanta Sports.
+From 2012, he has been a studio analyst for UEFA Champions League and UEFA Europa League coverage on TV3 and 3e in Ireland, and is also a regular on Setanta Sports.
 On 7 April 2013, he made his first appearance as a studio pundit on the BBC One's Match of the Day 2.
 On 9 May 2013, he made his first appearance on the Guardian Football Weekly Extra podcast.

-In 2014 Kilbane was part of the commentary team for the BBC at the 2014 FIFA World Cup in Brazil.
+In 2014, Kilbane was part of the commentary team for the BBC at the 2014 FIFA World Cup in Brazil.

 Since August 2016, Kilbane has had the role of co-presenter on the Off the Ball show on Newstalk radio in Ireland.
 Kilbane also provides commentary for the station's Premier League coverage.
-In 2020, Kilbane competed in the twelfth series of Dancing on Ice, alongside partner Brianne Delcourt.
+In 2020, Kilbane competed in the twelfth series of Dancing on Ice, alongside partner Brianne Delcourt; the couple were eliminated in Week 5.
+After relocating to Canada with Delcourt, Kilbane took up a role as professional analyst on The Sports Network (TSN) during the COVID-delayed UEFA Euro 2020.